IBD: It’s So Much More than the Physical Stuff

 So you have Crohn’s disease or you have ulcerative colitis…

 When I tell people about the physical things I have gone through they are shocked.
-The blood transfusions, the intravenous feedings, the surgeries, the hospitalizations, and so many other things about it all seem brutal, and they are; but the physical things for me are so much easier than what the disease has actually done to me as a person.
+The blood transfusions, the intravenous feedings, the surgeries, the hospitalizations, and so many other things about it all seem brutal, and they are, but the physical things for me are so much easier than what the disease has actually done to me as a person.

 Take for instance surgery.
 Many of us have had our entire large intestines removed or even more than that.
 Some of us less.
 The physical part of my surgeries were grueling.
 The first surgery alone to remove my colon and rectum which was so diseased at the time, but then to take my small intestine and reconstruct it and attach it to a different area of my body.
 Then to create an ostomy by attaching another part of my small intestine to a hole in my abdomen.
 THAT was a lot to handle.
-Waking up with a wound half the size of my torso and also an ostomy bag attached to my abdomen… it was a lot.
+Waking up with a wound spanning half of my torso and also an ostomy bag attached to my abdomen… it was a lot.

 The Physical Wounds Heal Faster than the Emotional Ones